MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 > [!IMPORTANT]
 >
 > - Access to the **Manage admin access** page is available to members of the Global Administrators, Security Administrators, Compliance Administrators, Compliance Data Administrators, Security Operators, Security Readers and Global Readers groups.
-> - Only Microsoft Entra Global Administrators or Security Administrators can edit the **Manage admin access** page and grant other users access to Defender for Cloud Apps.
+> - To edit the **Manage admin access** page and grant other users access to Defender for Cloud Apps, you must have at least a Security Administrator role.

 1. In the Microsoft Defender Portal, in the left-hand menu, select **Permissions**.